awsug/blog/content/post/containers-workshop-at-aws-community-day-india-2020.md

 1. Containerize Applications and upload Docker image in AWS ECR
 2. Create ECS Cluster
-3. Task Definition (with with an image from ECR and from DockerHub)
+3. Task Definition (with with an image from ECR and from Docker Hub)
 4. Running / Scheduling Standalone Task
 5. Configuring and Running Services with Load balancing and Auto Scaling (including Capacity Provider)
 6. Advance Auto Scaling with ECS